mikemccracken/bundle-apache-processing-mapreduce/README.md

   * ResourceManager (Yarn)
   * Slaves (DataNode and NodeManager)
   * Client (example and node for manually running jobs from)
-    - Plugin (colocated on the Client)
+    - Plugin (collocated on the Client)

+In addition to the Apache Hadoop this bundle includes monitoring facilities through the following components:

+  * Kibana
+  * Elasticsearch
+  * Topbeat
+  * Filebeat
+  * Ganglia

 Deploying this bundle gives you a fully configured and connected Apache Hadoop cluster on any supported cloud, which can be easily scaled to meet workload